-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description A non-traditional detached two bedroom dwelling house with attic room and attached garage.
-Accommodation GROUND FLOOR:- Entrance Porch, Hall, Living Room, Kitchen, Two Bedrooms, Shower Room and Rear Hall.
-FIRST FLOOR: - Attic Room.
-Gross internal floor area (m2) 88 square metres or thereby.
-Neighbourhood and location The property is located in a rural position in the hamlet of Sordale which is located just off the A9, near to the village of Halkirk.
-All main amenities are available within easy commuting distance.
-Age 1960 with the extension works carried out approximately 50 years ago and the attic floor developed during the past two years.
+Description A semi detached three bedroom bungalow with attached garage.
+Accommodation Ground floor: Entrance vestibule, hall, living room, kitchen, three bedrooms, bathroom and rear sunroom.
+Gross Internal Floor Area (m2) Approximately 83m 2 .
+Neighbourhood and Location The property is situated in a well established residential area within the hamlet of Reiss.
+All main amenities are available in Wick which is within easy commuting distance.
+Age Approximately 60 years old.
 Weather Dry and breezy following a period of mixed weather.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of blockwork construction, externally roughcast.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There are two block built stacks, externally rendered.
+Roofing including Roof Space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space and reasonable to do so.
-The roof is pitched and hipped design clad in concrete tiles.
-Access to the roof space is via an eaves hatch within the attic room.
-The roof is of a timber frame design.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and clad in concrete tiles with a tiled ridge.
+Access to the roof space is via a ceiling hatch within the hall.
+The roof is of a traditional timber frame design.
+The roof over the rear sun room is flat and clad in fibreglass.
+Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
+Rain water goods are of cast iron and PVC manufacture.
+Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original section of the property is understood to be of a non-traditional precast reinforced concrete (PRC) construction.
-It appears that the original construction was subsequently upgraded with the provision of an outer leaf of concrete blockwork.
-Over recent years, the external walls have been insulated and roughcast.
-The rear extension appears to be of cavity blockwork construction, externally insulated and roughcast.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Walls are of cavity blockwork construction, externally rendered.
+There is a stone band course to the front elevation.
+Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of a uPVC frame design with double glazed sealed units.
-There is Velux unit at the attic floor level.
-External decorations Not applicable.
-Conservatories / porches Visually inspected. · There is an entrance porch at the front elevation.
-This is of blockwork construction with uPVC double glazed windows under a flat, felt clad roof.
-Communal areas Not applicable.
-Corones and narrows and antibuilding VP Ho - In Garages and permanent outbuildings Visually inspected.
-There is a single sized garage attached to the main dwelling.
-This is of masonry construction under a mono pitched profile metal clad roof.
-Flooring is of solid concrete construction and there is an inspection pit.
-Vehicular access is via an overhead metal door.
-There is a workshop to the rear of the garage which is of masonry construction under a flat, felt clad roof.
-There is a pedestrian access door to the rear side of the workshop.
-In addition, there is a greenhouse within the rear grounds.
+Windows and external doors are of a UPVC framed design equipped with double glazed sealed units.
+External Decorations There are no external finishes that require decoration.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas There are no communal areas.
+Garages and Permanent Outbuildings Visually inspected.